AustinWiley/node-word-guess/README.md

 Word Guess command-line game using constructor functions.
 App is broken down into three separate `.js` files.

-* **Letter.js**: Contains a constructor, Letter.
+* **Letter.js**: Contains a constructor, `Letter`.
 This constructor can display an underlying character or a blank placeholder, depending on whether or not the user has guessed the letter.
 That constructor defines:

   * A string value to store the underlying character for the letter